lynnhubbz/Astrocosmos/README.md

 - Astrocosmos

-	Astrocosmos is a (more-than-)galactic-scale universe about _our_ space fantasy. blending pop-cultures while keeping my own original idea and real science.
+	Astrocosmos is a (more-than-)galactic-scale universe about _our_ space fantasy, (explain about science and pop-culture here).

 - Astrocosmos Integrated